christophkogler/small_personal_projects/celestial_forge_roller_webui/README.md

 # requirements.txt
 ## Description:
-This file outlines the dependencies required for the Celestial Forge Roller Web UI project, a small personal project that utilizes the Gradio library for its user interface.
-It ensures that the necessary packages are installed and available for the project's successful execution.
+This file outlines the dependencies required for the Celestial Forge Roller Web UI project, a small personal project that utilizes the Gradio library to create an interactive web interface for celestial body simulations.
+It ensures that the necessary packages are installed and configured for a seamless development and deployment experience.

 # webui.py
 ## Description